PacificBiosciences/ccs/README.md

 ### How is number of passes computed?
 Each read is annotated with a `np` tag that contains the number of full-length subreads used for polishing.
+Full-length subreads are flanked by adapters and thus cover the full insert.
 Since the first version of _ccs_, number of passes has only accounted for full-length subreads.
 In version v3.3.0 windowing has been added, which takes the minimum number of full-length subreads across all windows.
 Starting with version v4.0.0, minimum has been replaced with mode to get a better representation across all windows.
+Only subreads that pass the subread length filter (please see next FAQ about filters) and were not dropped during polishing are accounted for.

+Similarly, tag `ec` reports effective coverage, the average subread coverage across all windows.
+This metric includes all subreads, independent of being full- or partial-length subreads, that pass length filters and did not fail during polishing.
+In most cases `ec` will be roughly `np + 1`.

 ### Which and in what order are filters applied?
 _ccs_ exposes the following filters on input subreads, draft consensus,